 Love is patient.
 Love is kind.
 And you know what else?
 Love doesn’t spoil.

-This article originally appeared JennieGScott.com.
+This article originally appeared JennieGScott.com, published with permission.